|Policy Number: 8.33

 - The University of Arizona Foundation: An Affiliated Organization that provides assistance to the University in the areas of fundraising and asset management.

 - This policy applies to all cash or cash-equivalent contributions, pledges, gift commitments, additions to endowments or capital accounts, sponsorships, some grants (see Frequently Asked Questions below), and all other gifts of $1,000 or more without exception.

 - A six percent gift charge is taken out of the principal amount of all non-endowed and endowed gifts.
 If necessary, arrangements can be made to use funds from other sources to contribute to the gift charge (e.g., an equivalent contribution could be made from other unrestricted departmental funds on hand).

-- Of the six percent gift charge, four percent will be immediately distributed to fund development activities, one percent will be immediately distributed to fund the University President's development activities, and the remaining one percent will be distributed as unrestricted support for the respective college’s development activities.
+- Of the six percent gift charge, four percent will be distributed to fund development activities, one percent will be distributed to fund the University President's development activities, and the remaining one percent will be distributed as unrestricted support for the respective college’s development activities.

 - As noted in policy 8.12 Gifts, conference, symposia or event sponsorships typically contain a gift element.
 The portion of the payment relating to the gift element is subject to the six percent gift charge.

-- is earmarked by the donor for purchase of a specified piece of equipment that will be used by a department or program in its educational mission,
+- Is earmarked by the donor for purchase of a specified piece of equipment that will be used by a department or program in its educational mission,

 - covers the entire acquisition cost of the specified equipment, and